Hilton Head Airport: Facilities

 Hilton Head Island Airport covers 180 acres (53 ha) at an elevation of 19 feet (6 m).
 Its one runway, 3/21, is 5,000 by 100 feet (1,524 x 30 m).
 The runway was extended from 4,300 feet to 5,000 feet in the summer of 2018.
 The FAA had recommended the runway be extended to 5,300 feet but public opinion on Hilton Head Island necessitated a smaller extension.
 In October 2010, the airport adopted a master plan that called for a 5,400 feet extension.
 However, that did not come to fruition.

 Other safety improvements to the airport have been completed since 2018, including the relocation of Taxiway A by 100 feet, added airfield drainage components, removal of trees in the flight path and the revision of the general aviation parking area.

 The current terminal building was built in 1995.
 At 18000 sqft, it has four airline gates.
 In 2023, the airport began construction on a terminal improvement project.
-The project will include a new TSA checkpoint, new boarding areas, and the addition of two jet bridges.
+The project includes a new TSA checkpoint, new boarding areas, and the addition of two jet bridges.
+The new terminal opened on May 1, 2026.

-For the 12-month period ending July 31, 2018, the airport had 37,632 aircraft operations, an average of 103 per day: 81% general aviation, 17% air taxi and 2% military.
-In July 2018, there were 89 aircraft based at this airport: 62% single-engine, 26% multi-engine, 9% jet, 2% helicopter and 1% ultralight.